Updated March 20, 2017

 Figure 2: Pub/Sub acknowledgement deadline

 Amazon SQS has two types of queues available: standard queues and first-in-first-out (FIFO) queues.
 Amazon SQS standard queues and Pub/Sub both guarantee that each message will be delivered at least once.
 Similarly, the two services have comparable limitations: each may have occasional message duplication, and neither make guarantees about message delivery order.

 Amazon SQS FIFO queues mitigate both problems by supporting exactly-once, ordered delivery of messages.
 The FIFO queues have a limit of 300 transactions per second.

 Though Pub/Sub does not provide FIFO-style deduplication and message order guarantees, it's possible to achieve this functionality at the application level.
 For guidance, see Message Ordering.

 Amazon SQS and Amazon SNS

 Amazon SQS is priced based on data transfer out of Amazon SQS and number of requests.
 All Amazon SQS API calls count as requests.
 A single request can have from 1 to 10 messages, with a maximum total payload of 256 KB.
 Each 64 KB chunk of the payload is billed as a single request.

 Amazon SNS is priced based on the number of notifications you publish, the number of notifications you deliver, and any additional API calls for managing topics and subscriptions.
 Delivery pricing varies by endpoint type.

-For guidance on passing data between Cloud Platform and AWS using their respective messaging services, see Connect Google Cloud Pub/Sub to AWS SNS Topics Through Cloud Functions.
+For guidance on passing data between Google Cloud and AWS using their respective messaging services, see Connect Google Cloud Pub/Sub to AWS SNS Topics Through Cloud Functions.